McGinleyT/CPS490-Auction/README.md

 - User not logged in:
    1. Steps 1-2 of basic flow.
    2. The system finds that the user is not logged in.
-   3. The system redirects the user to login page.
+   3. The system redirects the user to the login page.

 Exceptions:
 - System Unavailable: If the system is offline or encountering errors during the login attempt, a "System Unavailable" message is displayed.